Battle of Geronium: Carthaginian march through central Italy

 After leaving Ager Falernus through the pass of Callifae, Hannibal retraced his steps, moving east towards Molise.
 The Carthaginian army, encumbered with plunder and herds of cattle, moved slowly, seeking a place to set up their winter quarters.
 Fabius and the Romans dogged the Carthaginians from a distance and avoided confrontation with them.
 Hannibal marched north to Venefram, which caused alarm in Rome as the city was thought to be the Carthaginian objective.
-Then the Carthaginian army turned east into Samnium, and after crossing the Apennine Mountains and moving through the Pelignial plains, finally entered Molise.
+The Carthaginian army then turned east into Samnium, and after crossing the Apennine Mountains and moving through the Pelignial plains, finally entered Molise.
 Fabius continued to follow Hannibal, and when the Carthaginians reached Geronimom (near the modern-day village of Casacalenda) and took over the town, Fabius set up his camp at Larinum, 20 miles to the south.

 The Carthaginians had cut a swath of destruction in their march, ravaging farms and property, collecting provisions and prisoners as they moved, unopposed by Fabius.
 Hannibal tried various provocations to get Fabius to fight, even sparing the property of Fabius while devastating all else, to cast doubts about him.

 When Fabius found out during a prisoner exchange that Hannibal held 247 people more than the Romans did, and the Senate declined to fund their ransom, he sold part of the property to ransom the prisoners, and then refused to accept any money from the freed prisoners.
 The Fabian Policy of following Hannibal around Italy but refusing battle had become so unpopular that the Romans named Fabius Hannibal’s “paedagogus,” after a certain class of slaves who followed a Roman child to school carrying his books.

 Carthaginian camp in Molise

-Hannibal either took Geronium by assault after his terms had been refused by the townsfolk, or by simply taking possession of the town because the inhabitants had fled after the burning of town buildings, since part of the town wall had collapsed making it vulnerable to attack.
+Hannibal either took Geronium by assault after his terms had been refused by the townsfolk, or by simply taking possession of the town because the inhabitants had fled.
+After the burning of town buildings, part of the town wall had collapsed, making it vulnerable to attack.
 The Carthaginians turned the town into a large granary for storing their grain and housing their animal herds, then set up a camp outside the town to billet the army, and finally surrounded the town and the camp with a trench and palisade.
-While the sick and wounded recovered in the camp, thousands of foragers fanned out throughout the plain to harvest crops while others pastured their cattle and horses on the mountainside.Two-thirds of the army were employed in these operations while the rest guarded the camp.
+While the sick and wounded recovered in the camp, thousands of foragers fanned out throughout the plain to harvest crops while others pastured their cattle and horses on the mountainside.
+Two-thirds of the army was employed in these operations while the rest guarded the camp.